augustolimonti/maxinCustomizer/README.md

 ## Overview

 Welcome to the Maxin' Customizer — a website developed by Maxin'.
 Please note, this repository contains sample code for showcasing the front-end capabilities of this closed-source site and is missing the code for downloading the image and posting it on twitter.
+To see how the twitter posting/downloading functions you can head over to the [main website](https://www.maxinout.com/).

 The showcased functionalities include: